AdobeDocs/platform-learn.en/help/platform/sources/ingest-data-from-databases.md

 thumbnail: 329317.jpg
 ---

-# Ingest data using the Google BigQuery Source connector
+# Ingest data using database source connector

-The Google BigQuery source￼connector allows you to easily batch ingest data from Google BigQuery databases into Adobe Experience Platform's Real-time Customer Profile and Experience Data Lake, in a seamless and scalable manner.
+This video walks through how to perform a batch ingest of data from a database source into Adobe Experience Platform's Real-time Customer Profile and Experience Data Lake, in a seamless and scalable manner.

 >[!VIDEO](https://video.tv.adobe.com/v/329317?quality=12&learn=on)